Yes, I Can: Developing and maintaining literate communities

 Yes I Can allows students to develop their reading and writing skills at an intelligent but basic level.
 However the program does not claim to establish a level of literacy that is self-sustaining without additional attention.
 Consequently, a third phase of the campaign, known as the 'post-literacy' phase (Yo, sí puedo seguir) provides opportunities for graduates to undertake activities that consolidate and extend their new literacy.
 These may take the form of ongoing courses, employment or becoming a facilitator for a new intake of students.

 Achievements and prospects

 In 2006 the UNESCO King Sejong Literacy Prize was awarded to IPLAC for its work in developing and promoting the Yes I Can program.
 In 2012, it also received the "Mestres 68" Prize.
 Cuba has offered this method to the international community and has suggested that with its implementation illiteracy could be eradicated globally within 10 years and at a cost of just $1.5 billion.

 Yes I Can has been implemented in a number of linguistic and cultural contexts including the following:

-Venezuela

-In Venezuela, Yes I Can was implemented as part of Mission Robinson, a broader program of popular education initiated by the government of Hugo Chávez.
-Between 2003 and 2005 1.5 million Venezuelans completed the program and in 2005 Venezuela was declared an Illiteracy Free Territory.
-The post-literacy phase was also strongly supported in Venezuela with Mission Robinson II providing access to primary education and Mission Robinson III providing access to reading circles across the country to allow the newly literate to consolidate and develop their skills.